damiyu/CSE151A-MEW/README.md

 ![Ratings by year](./src/media/ratings_by_year.png)

 Before moving on to preprocessing, we also took a look at the data missing from our dataset.
 By summing over the counts of null values in each field, we found that many of our fields (especially those with integer type ratings) had around 20% null/missing values.
-The fields Location and Diversity Inclusion were missing even more (35% and 84% respectively).
+The field's Location and Diversity Inclusion were missing even more (35% and 84% respectively).
 Below is a table showing the percentage of missing values for each column.

 | Column name         | Percent of Missing Values |
 | ------------------- | ------------------------- |